v-adhithyan/365DaysOfCode/README.md

   Changed db model to not store tweets.
 Now only search term and corresponding count will be stored in db.

 ## day 14 (Jan 14, 2019)
   Fixed a bug in my india elections project from sentry.

+## day 15 (Jan 15, 2019)
+  Fixed a bug in day 12 python script where colors were improperly named.

+## day 16 (Jan 16, 2019)
+  Made an enhancement in day 12 python script to include directories also while renaming.